Cruz-Lopez-Carlos-Antonio/AnalyticNPKE/README.md

         C_q.append(Suma(j+1,L))
 ```
 ### 5.4 Evaluation of the Polynomials.
 Since the analytical solution requires the evaluation of the polynomials, it is necessary to introduce a brief routine that carries-out this procedure.
-This routine requires the coefficient of the polynomial as well as the value where they will be evaluated.
+This routine requires the coefficients of the polynomial as well as the real number where they will be evaluated.
 The following code contains this function:
 ### Code 6.
 Polynomial_evaluation.
 ```Python